 I had heard some good things about Pilates: that it helps with post natal strength and that it’s good for your core.
 So as soon as I got the opportunity, I started a class.
 What a difference it made!
 I can honestly say that after a short course of classes I could see a big difference.
 Physical every day life became easier, I felt stronger, and my abdominal muscles felt like they’d woken up.

 After giving birth a second time I started Pilates again.
 This time round, thankfully, there was no surgery, so not the same urgency for re-training the abs.
 But I have found that my sense of well-being has vastly improved, and that I’m more aware of my body.
-I am also aware of my posture, and constantly correct the position of my spine and shoulders.
+I am also aware of my posture, and constantly correct the position of my pelvis, spine and shoulders.
 Also I have found that the strength, balance and focus I get from Pilates really compliments the other exercise I do: swimming and, on occasion, Zumba.
 It’s hard work but I love it.
 I feel relaxed and happy after doing it.
 It’s like my body thanks me.

 It turns out that there is some fascinating history to Pilates: Developing the Pilates exercise method was Joseph Pilates’ response to his own ill health as a child.
 After suffering from rickets, asthma and rheumatic fever as a kid, he was determined to re – educate and train his body in order to increase his strength and improve his health.
 He worked hard and through self study and exercise he achieved a physique good enough to be modelling for anatomy charts by the age of 14.

 He later went on to become a circus performer and a self defence instructor, employed at one time by Scotland Yard.